HexHive/dis-cover/README.md

 # dis-cover
-Disasemble binaries and recover as much info as possible
+Disassemble binaries and recover as much info as possible

 ## How to use